The Rise of Vending Machines in Healthcare

 Vending Machine in Healthcare

-Back in 2016, the ‘first-of-its-kind medical vending machine’ was introduced at the Aam Aadmi Mohalla Clinic in Rajender Nagar, New Delhi.
-This “mini-medicine shop” can store and dispense up to 50 different types of prescribed medicines, including tablets and bottles.
+In 2016, the ‘first-of-its-kind medical vending machine’ was introduced at the Aam Aadmi Mohalla Clinic in New Delhi.
+This medical dispensing system was capable of storing and releasing up to 50 types of prescribed medicines, including tablets and bottled medication.

-Another breakthrough healthcare vending technology is the HemoSafe.
-Developed in Northern Ireland, HemoSafe revolutionises blood storage management through software tracking, enabling rapid information access and blood retrieval.
+Another breakthrough healthcare technology is the HemoSafe system, developed in Northern Ireland.
+HemoSafe revolutionises blood storage management through advanced software tracking, enabling hospitals to access blood supply information quickly and retrieve units efficiently when needed.

 Improving Healthcare Accessibility in Singapore